Gannett raises Tribune offer to about $864 million including debt

 Tribune said it would thoroughly review the revised offer.

-Oaktree Capital Group LLC (OAK.N), the third-largest shareholder in Tribune, urged the company to negotiate a deal with Gannett earlier this month.
+Oaktree Capital Group, the third-largest shareholder in Tribune, urged the company to negotiate a deal with Gannett earlier this month.
 Oaktree holds a 14.8 percent stake in Tribune.

 The offer comes as newspapers struggle with declining circulation, rising costs and falling advertising sales, pushing publishers to consolidate and find new areas of growth.